Rules of Practice Applicable to Cases at the OATH Trials Division

 Petition.
 "Petition" means a document, analogous to a complaint in a civil action, which states the claims to be adjudicated.

 Respondent.
 "Respondent" means a party against whom claims are asserted.

 Trial.
 "Trial" means a proceeding before an administrative law judge in the OATH Trials Division.

 Pursuant to Charter, § 1049(3), OATH's jurisdiction includes the authority to

 render any ruling or order necessary and appropriate under applicable law or agency rule for the just and efficient adjudication of cases.

 Go Here for Annotation 1-02

 § 1-03 Applicability.

-This chapter applies to the conduct of all cases, including hearings, pre-hearing
+This chapter applies to the conduct of all cases, including trials, pre-trial

-and post-hearing matters, except to the extent that this chapter may be
+and post-trial matters, except to the extent that this chapter may be

 superseded by CAPA or other provision of law.